 The position requires a minimum of 22 years of service in the U.S. Air Force.

 The 89th posted detail on their Facebook page regarding Presidential Pilot requirements:

 “Moreover, to being tremendously skillful airmen, these staff members will be informed with the sensitive information.
 However, they required the highest and toughest security clearance comprises checking and inspecting the backgrounds of their close family members and friends too.”

 The Commander of the 89th AW Col. Casey D. Eaton said “Every single one of you is here for a reason because you are incredible airmen.
 You do not just move people and stuff, you give the President of the United States options”.

-President aircraft and its entourage include aircraft and support of the President, the Vice President, U.S. Secret Service agents, Military Assistant to the President and designated public figures of White House, these all members visit and transit along with each location which is visited by the president.
+President aircraft and its entourage include aircraft and support of the President, the Vice President, U.S. Secret Service agents, Military Assistant to the President, and designated public figures of the White House.
+All of these members visit and transit along with each location that is visited by the president.

-You as a pilot, provide security to this advanced group visit, and as their visit consists of several days in advance of the trip for security aspects and the supporting services availability.
+You as a pilot, provide security to these advanced group visits.
+Their visit can consist of several days in advance of the trip for security aspects and the supporting services availability.

-If the advance group defines that mandatory airspace restrictions Washington headquarter of the U.S. contact FAA Headquarters to established procedures and request the necessary regulatory action with the air traffic manager to advise for Service Area office of the regulatory proposal.
-(See 14 CFR Section 91.141 and FAA Order JO 7610.4, Special Operations.)
-And thus they limit the space for this particular operation.
+If the advance group defines mandatory airspace restrictions, the Washington headquarters of the U.S. contact FAA Headquarters to establish procedures and request the necessary regulatory action.
+The air traffic manager will then be advised by the Service Area office of the regulatory proposal.
+(See 14 CFR Section 91.141 and FAA Order JO 7610.4, Special Operations)